voltrix39/voltrix39/README.md

 <h1>Hey!
 Welcome to my page :hugs:</h1>
 <p>My name is Oleg and I'm a second year CS student at University of St Andrews.
-I'm interested in web-development, and I also have experience in Data Programming.</p>
+I'm interested in software and web-development and data science.</p>

 <h3>I work with</h3>
 <p>